 The same could be said about cash games if you lose all the money and you can’t reload anymore.

-It could also refer to a situation where a player lost his entire bankroll and has no money to play poker anymore, so he is busted.
+It can also refer to a situation where a player loses their entire bankroll and has no money to play poker anymore, so they are busted.

 The term originates from New York City cardrooms, but there’s no real explanation for where it got its name.